MGO and UMF: What Manuka Honey Activity Ratings Actually Measure

 For skincare formulations

-Skincare formulators use MGO 400–550 (UMF 13+ to 16+) honey because it gives meaningful antibacterial activity while remaining affordable enough to use at 5–10% inclusion in finished products.
-Higher MGO honey is wasted in a wash-off product because contact time is short.
+Skincare formulators commonly select MGO 400–550 (UMF 13+ to 16+) for finished products at 5–10% inclusion, balancing functional ingredient profile and cost.
+Higher MGO honey is generally not necessary in wash-off products because contact time is short.

 Common pitfalls when buying manuka honey